Woman allegedly kidnapped after parking lot shooting in Southern California

-(KTLA) – Authorities in Southern California are investigation a shooting that led to the alleged abduction of a woman.
+(KTLA) – Authorities in Southern California are investigating a shooting that led to the alleged abduction of a woman.

 According to the Whittier Police Department, officers responded to the parking stalls of a park in the city late Saturday night after a man reported that an armed suspect approached his vehicle — occupied by him and a female passenger — and fired gunshots in their direction.